Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 This website is designed as a business platform for a freelance travel agent.
 It will be used to communicate what she does and as a medium for people to reach out and contact her.

 The website has four pages which allow users to view latest holiday offers and read about the business owner.
-The site also provides users with an enquiry form to kick off their holiday consulatation process or direct contact details should they wish to use email or phone instead.
+The site also provides users with an enquiry form to kick off their holiday consultation process or direct contact details should they wish to use email or phone instead.
 The home page is designed to transport the user to paradise and provide good information architecture and navigation system.

 ## Live Demo